khalidsbn/Airbnb-New-user-bookings-prediction/README.md

 <img src="./app/static/img/dashbord.png" width="800"/>

-6. After entering your information about first login in Airbnb, you will get either:
+6. After entering your information about first login in Airbnb, you will get either as an enswer:

 <img src="./app/static/img/answer_1.png" width="800"/>